 The plan review and revision process will assist in maintaining currency of multiple components of the plan, such as the hazard identification and risk assessment, and mitigation actions and priorities.
 The plan update process and schedule are designed to focus on various components of the plan throughout the five-year cycle.
-Based on the schedule described below, all parts of the plan will have been reviewed at the end of the five-year cycle, potentially reducing the time and resource burden in the final planning year.
+Based on the schedule described below, all parts of the plan will have been reviewed at the end of the fiveyear cycle, potentially reducing the time and resource burden in the final planning year.
 Adherence to the monitoring, evaluation and update process schedule will ensure that the plan is kept current throughout its five-year cycle.
 NBO will collaborate in this process so any new or increased threats may be considered while building the broadband network.

 In addition, annual reviews will evaluate the state's current hazard environment and any new vulnerabilities that require a shift in hazard priorities.
-As such, the NBO will follow all guidelines established by NEMA in the SHMP to the best of the agency's ability including making sure final proposals containing construction and/or ground-disturbing activities are submitted with all required environmental documentation to NTIA with the Final Proposal.
+As such, the NBO will follow all guidelines established by NEMA in the SHMP to the best of the agency's ability.